 Project exposed to execution challenges with running delays - Given the large scale and complexity, DFCCIL is exposed to execution risks.
-The project is running with delays of ~5 years with respect to the initially envisaged SCOD and ~1.5 years with respect to the revised SCOD.
-The project expected to be completed by CY 2023.
-Out of the total stretch of 2,843 km (excluding the stretch covered under PPP mode), 1,010 km has been completed and operationalised.
+The project is running with delays of ~6 years with respect to the initially envisaged SCOD and ~2 years with respect to the revised SCOD.
+The project is expected to be completed by CY2023.
+Out of the total stretch of 2,843 km (excluding the stretch covered under PPP mode), 2,089 km has been completed and operationalised till April 2023.
 There have been cost overruns with the total estimate (excluding land) increasing to Rs.
 1,02,159 crore from Rs.
-73,392 crore , primarily due to issues in land acquisition and the Covid-19 pandemic impacting execution.
-However, the strong technical, managerial and financial support from MoR mitigates this risk.
+73,392 crore (cost overrun likely to be funded by incremental support from the GoI), primarily due to delay in securing right of way and the Covid-19 pandemic, impacting execution.
+However, the strong technical, managerial and financial support from the MoR mitigates this risk.
 Further, the project is closely monitored by the GoI given its strategic importance.